babakness/node-starter/README.md

 Basic commands

-`yarn dev` - Use `nodemon` to watch for file changes and re-execute on change `yarn test` - Run tests with `ava`, configured to use `@std/esm` as a loader.
+`yarn dev` - Use `nodemon` to watch for file changes and re-execute on change.

+`yarn test` - Run tests with `ava`, configured to use `@std/esm` as a loader.

 `yarn test-watch` - Same as above only watch for changes and re-run tests.